Part-time, online Restorative Justice Certificate

 |Application fee||$75 (non-refundable)|

 We accept qualified students on a first-come, first-served basis.
-We’ll accept applications after the deadline if there is still space available, but we also open all seats for individual registration at that time.
-The program fills quickly, so we recommend applying early.
+We'll accept applications after the deadline if there is still space available, but we also open all seats for individual registration at that time.
+The program can fill quickly, so we recommend applying early.

 Study online with other professionals